jschreuder/Middle/README.rst

 A micro-framework build around the idea of middlewares, basicly: MIDDLEWARE ALL THE THINGS.
 What does that mean?
 Everything is based around simple interfaces for which the default implementation can can be either replaced or decorated.
-Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7 and inspired by
-the proposed PSR-15; and PHP 7.0 or higher (probably 7.1+ once that's released).
+The implementations can be atomic in nature: just performing one task.
+Composing complex capabilities by choosing which simple middlewares you decorate or add to the stack.
+Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7 and inspired by the proposed PSR-15; and PHP 7.0 or higher (probably 7.1+ once that's released).

 The reason I prefer to use middleware approach is because it is far more explicit in how the application works than (for example) event-based